geostats command to generate statistics to display geographic data and summarize the data on maps.

 stats command to narrow down the number of events that the

-Use the following search to compute the count of each product sold by a vendor and display the information on a map.
+Use the following search to count each product sold by a vendor and display the information on a map.

-The prices_lookup is used to match the Code field in each event to a product_name in the table.
-The vendors_lookup is used to output all the fields in vendors.csv: Vendor, VendorCity, VendorID, VendorLatitude, VendorLongitude, VendorStateProvince, VendorCountry that match the VendorID in each event.
+prices_lookupis used to match the Code field in each event to a product_name in the table.

-Note: In this search, the .csv files are uploaded and the lookups are defined but are not automatic.
+In this search, the CSV files are uploaded and the lookups are defined but are not automatic.

 This search produces a table displayed on the Statistics tab:

-Zoom in and out to see more details on the map.
+You can zoom in to see more details on the map.

 Have questions?
 Visit Splunk Answers and see what questions and answers the Splunk community has about using the geostats command.